blackNoir2/Website/readme.md

 My Project Showcase Website

 Hi there!
-My name is Egibe, and I created this website to showcase my various projects.
+My name is Egbie, and I created this website to showcase my various projects.
 I used HTML, CSS, and JavaScript to build this website from scratch, including the use of flex boxes and JavaScript to open and close divs.
 I am excited to share it with you.